The-Redstar/shockwaves/haskell/shockwaves/README.md

 `Display` can be derived for types that have `Show`, and `Split` can be derived for object that have `Generic` and only contain subtypes that implement `Split`.
 Automatic splitting behaviour is implemented through `AutoSplit`.

-It is very important that the structure produced by `Split` is always the same, and fully defines signals even if they are not present.
+It is very important that the structure produced by `split` matches the structure of `structure`.
+Signals may be left out if they are not present/defined at the time.

 ## Color
 Color contains the `Color` type, which can be used to define custom colors for values.